LonerHermitNEET/Mark/Mark.md

 Sophia snorted when he saw that, returning them to the surface.

 "What did we even do there?"
-Matthew said, his expression full of regret after being honest earlier about his feelings.
+Mark said, his expression full of regret after being honest earlier about his feelings.
 He didn't want to be a psychopath after all.

 After rummaging through his items in his hidden container, Sophia gave him his blade.
 "Kill the villagers."